-- Future Opportunities – What Can I Do With a Degree in Sociology
+- What Can I Do With an Undergraduate Degree in Sociology?

 Sociology can be broadly defined as the systematic study of human society.
 From local food trends to global migration patterns, sociologists use a variety of theoretical and analytical tools to investigate a wide array of topics.
 What connects this research is a shared interest in understanding how human action and consciousness both shape and are shaped by surrounding cultural and social forces.
 Sociology explores how families, socio-economic class, sexual orientation, gender, race and ethnicity, the law, and the state shape us as individuals and, in turn, how we as individuals shape these social institutions and structures.
 The methods and concepts of sociology allow us to shed light on the social processes shaping lives, problems, and possibilities in contemporary society.
 Sociologists aim to produce research that has relevance to solving current social problems such as poverty and inequality, racism, and population and environmental issues.
 The results of sociological investigations help to develop new theories and inform social policy, programs, and laws.